SayWhat04/FishIT/README.md

 ## Project Description

-FishIT is a web application designed to solve a common problem in education - the time-consuming process of creating high-quality flashcards for effective learning.
+FlashCardz is a web application designed to solve a common problem in education - the time-consuming process of creating high-quality flashcards for effective learning.

 **The Problem:** Spaced repetition is a scientifically proven, effective learning method that uses flashcards to memorize information at optimal time intervals.
 However, the main barrier to its widespread use is the time-consuming process of creating high-quality educational flashcards.

-**The Solution:** FishIT leverages artificial intelligence (Claude-3.7-sonnet) to automatically generate question-answer flashcards from text input by the user, significantly reducing the time needed to create effective learning materials.
+**The Solution:** FlashCardz leverages artificial intelligence (Claude-3.7-sonnet) to automatically generate question-answer flashcards from text input by the user, significantly reducing the time needed to create effective learning materials.

 ### Key Features